christopheY21/Chess/README.md

 Add the ability to save and load a game-Add the ability to start a game in a given configuration DONE

 #DONE
+PROMOTION
+PASSANT # A VERIFIER
+CASTLING #a verifier